The Formative Years of CVT Surgery

 In 1971, Dr. Ray Chu-Jeng Chiu was recruited to the McGill CVT Surgery Division, after he received a PhD in Experimental Surgery from McGill in 1970.
 He was a graduate of the National Taiwan University College of Medicine.
 He did his internship at Baltimore City Hospital affiliated with Johns Hopkins University under Dr. Mark Ravitch, and residencies at the Downstate Medical Center in New York (1962-1968), where Dr. Clarence Dennis, a pioneer in extracorporeal circulation, was the Chairman of Surgery.
 In 1980, matured as a surgeon scientist, Dr. Chiu was appointed as Professor and Director of the University Surgical Clinic at the MGH, which had been established by Dr. Rocke Robertson to expose surgical trainees to surgical research in the laboratories.

-Dr. Patrick Ergina was Program Director from 2000 to 2003.
+Dr. Patrick Ergina was Program Director from 2000 to 2003 and from 2016-2018.
 From 2003-2005, Dr. David Mulder was Interim Program Director.
 In 2005, Dr. Kevin Lachapelle became the Program Director of Cardiac Surgery until August 2016.
-Currently, Dr. Patrick Ergina has once again been appointed to the Program Director position .
+Currently, Dr. Emmanuel Moss has been appointed to the Program Director position .
 Over the years, more than fifty surgeons have completed the residency program and practice the profession in the United States, Canada and elsewhere.
 Others came for research training and obtained graduate degrees.
 Many of our alumni are leaders in other major universities and communities.
 Thus, this academic Division continues to strive for its vision of a well-balanced excellence in patient care, teaching and research in cardiothoracic surgery.

 In those days, Thoracic, Cardiac and peripheral Vascular Surgeries were under one roof, thus named “Division of Cardiovascular and Thoracic Surgery”.
 Although the specialty of Cardiovascular Surgery services were separately established at several sites in the McGill teaching hospitals which included the Montreal General Hospital, the Royal Victoria Hospital and the Montreal Children’s Hospital for teaching and training of medical students and residents, it was unified under the umbrella of the McGill Division of CVT Surgery, chaired by Dr. Dobell.
 Then in 1994, Vascular Surgery became a separate program, thus creating the Division of Cardiothoracic Surgery at McGill that same year.
 In 1997, the Division of Cardiac Surgery originated and was accredited by the Royal College.

-In 2008, the adult Cardiac Surgery units which were developed separately over the years at both the MGH and the RVH sites were unified, and presently located at the RVH until the “super hospital” at Glen Yards is realized.
+In 2008, the adult Cardiac Surgery units which were developed separately over the years at both the MGH and the RVH sites were unified, and located at the RVH but presently is based at the RVH at the “super hospital” Glen Site.
 The General Thoracic Surgery Service is concentrated at the MGH, while the Vascular Surgery Service has been developed at the RVH site.
 Nevertheless, McGill CVT Surgery will undoubtedly continue to flourish by leading this field of surgical care to benefit future generations of patients in this city, and by advancing our skills and knowledge to improve the quality of life for the humanity at large.